maxxima/traefik-for-laravel-forge/README.md

 This forked repo is an attempt to share what I discovered when getting Plausible to work with Traefik.
 This repo shows how I have Traefik configured to run on Laravel Forge.

+## Getting started

+If you're just going to dive right in without reading the [original post](https://blog.jpat.dev/how-to-deploy-docker-applications-with-laravel-forge), be sure to set up the most basic server in Laravel Forge, a _Worker Server_, because it will have only minimal services installed.
+You'll need to install Docker and Docker Compose on your server.
+I've included a Laravel Forge Recipe that you can use to install Docker and Docker Compose.
+See the [Laravel Forge preparation](#laravel-forge-preparation) section below for more details.

+Another repo that I created for testing purposes is available at [johnfmorton/example-static-docker-website-for-traefik](https://github.com/johnfmorton/example-static-docker-website-for-traefik).
+This is the repo I used during my debugging process.
+It's a very basic static website that I used to test Traefik routing.
+It displays a "Hello World" message if you can successfully reach it.
+This repo was useful because it helped me prove to myself that my Traefik Proxy was working correctly.
+Notice the references to the `proxy` network in the [docker-compose.yml](https://github.com/johnfmorton/example-static-docker-website-for-traefik/blob/main/docker-compose.yml) of that repo.

-You'll probably also want to check out the accompanying repo for Plausbile Analytics, [johnfmorton/plausible-with-traefik-update-for-laravel-forge](https://github.com/johnfmorton/plausible-with-traefik-update-for-laravel-forge).
-Specifically, check out the [Traefik reverse proxy file](https://github.com/johnfmorton/plausible-with-traefik-update-for-laravel-forge/blob/master/reverse-proxy/traefik/docker-compose.traefik.yml) in that repo where you will find refereces to the `proxy` network defined here.
+Lastly, you'll probably also want to check out the accompanying repo for Plausbile Analytics, [johnfmorton/plausible-with-traefik-update-for-laravel-forge](https://github.com/johnfmorton/plausible-with-traefik-update-for-laravel-forge).
+Specifically, check out the [Traefik reverse proxy file](https://github.com/johnfmorton/plausible-with-traefik-update-for-laravel-forge/blob/master/reverse-proxy/traefik/docker-compose.traefik.yml) in that repo where you will find refereces to the `proxy` network defined in this Traefik repo.

 ## Laravel Forge preparation

-The repo assumes you have Docker installed already.
+This Traefik Proxy repo assumes you have Docker installed already.
 If you don't, you can install it with the following set of commands.
 You run them as `root` user.
 The commands are ideally set up as a Recipe in Laravel Forge so that you can reuse them across multiple servers.

 ```
 # Recipe Name: Install Docker and Docker-Compose